 - Excellent oral and written communication skills

 Currently 180 U.S. schools offer degrees in emergency management and FEMA reports that 100 other colleges/universities are in the process of developing degree programs.
-Arkansas has one university that offers emergency management degrees from which an average of 75 students graduate each year.
+Arkansas has one university that produces an average of 75 emergency management graduates each year.
+Many more online emergency management degree programs are available to students in Arkansas.

 How to Apply for Emergency Management Jobs in Arkansas